langchain-ai/langchain/templates/neo4j-cypher/README.md

 # neo4j_cypher

-This package allows you to interact with a Neo4j graph database in natural language, using an OpenAI LLM.
+This template allows you to interact with a Neo4j graph database in natural language, using an OpenAI LLM.

 It transforms a natural language question into a Cypher query (used to fetch data from Neo4j databases), executes the query, and provides a natural language response based on the query results.

 ## Environment Setup